mitchellhuang/torrentql/packages/deluge/README.md

       - "/Users/<YOUR USER HERE>/Downloads:/root/Downloads"
 ```

-If you do not know how to determine your User enter the following commmand
+If you do not know how to determine your system enter the following commmand

 ```
 whoami